danbq2289/RL_Agario/README.md

 TODO:

 - Applying DQN
-   - See how long the training will be:
+   - Fix the epsilon: mostly high for easy env, mid for mid env, mid-low for hard env
-   -    Add a limit to the frames (doing it until the episode done might be too long)
+   - Multithreading (work for Colab?)

-   - Update README with all the possibilities.
+   - Train all night (3 settings)

 - Applying Feudal Networks
    - Figure out the environment replacement